arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ### Tile layers

-A tile layer can be added using the `tile-layer` directive.
+A tile layer can be added using the `map-tile-layer` directive.

 For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-tile-layer).